oluwadamoo/demo-credit-lndsqr/Readme.md

 - Clone this repository [here](https://github.com/oluwadamoo/demo-credit-lndsqr.git)
 - Run yarn to install all dependencies
-- Create an .env file in your project root folder and add your variables. see .env.sample for assistance.
+- Create an .env file in your project root folder and add your variables. see .env.example for assistance.

 ### Usage